UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/electromagnetism/EMenergy.md

 to an idea from the waves section, namely where are all the sources of energy in this system?

 ## Deriving Intrinsic Energy from Potentials*
-Recall the intrinsic electrostatic potential energy $U_E$ from a system of charges from Equation \ref{eqn:elecpotenergy}, we can modify this to consider a continuous charge density $\rho({\bf r})$:
+Recall the intrinsic electrostatic potential energy $U_E$ from a system of charges from Equation {eq}`elecpotenergy`, we can modify this to consider a continuous charge density $\rho({\bf r})$:
 ```{math}
 U_E = \frac{1}{2}\sum_{i=1}^N Q_i\,{V_E}({\bf r}_i) \rightarrow U_E  = \frac{1}{2}\iiint \rho({\bf r}) \,V_E({\bf r}) \, \mathrm{d} V